 The Secret to Understanding Traffic and Parking at the Sausalito Art Festival

-Sausalito is a town of just 7,000 people that is squeezed between San Francisco Bay and the cliffs of the Marin Headlands just north of the Golden Gate Bridge.
 Just one major street runs through our long and narrow town, and the large City parking lots are adjacent to the Sausalito Ferry pier, which is located in downtown Sausalito.
-The Festival, however, is located over one mile to the north of downtown.
+The Festival, however, is located about a mile to the north of downtown.

-Put it all together: long narrow town, lots of visitors, only one road that goes all the way through from north to south.
 The result is traffic jams during the Art Festival.
-That’s why at the bottom of this “Parking Page” we also summarize other ways to get here so you won’t have to worry about parking or traffic!
+That’s why at the bottom of this “Parking Page” we also summarize other ways to get here, so you won’t have to worry about parking or traffic!

-Insiders Tip: The best way to avoid the morning traffic is to arrive early, right when the Festival opens.
+Insiders Tip: The best way to avoid the morning traffic is to arrive early.
 The madness of Bridgeway — our sole big street — will not yet have cranked into full gear.
-You can then leave earlier to beat the late afternoon rush, or (if you crave some exercise or wear a Fitbit and count your steps) you can walk down to the restaurants in the nearby Sausalito neighborhoods of Marinship and Caledonia St. and walk back later for your car.
+You can then avoid the late afternoon rush by walking to one of the many good places to eat located in the nearby Sausalito neighborhoods of Marinship and Caledonia St. to have dinner, and walk back later for your car.

-As you approach the Festival on Bridgeway you’ll see signs pointing left or right and either “$20″ or $10” or both prices.
-Turn at the selected spot and flaggers from the Sausalito Rotary Club will take your money and guide you to a spot, as well as point out where to catch the shuttle bus.
+As you approach the Festival on Bridgeway you’ll see Festival Parking signs pointing left or right.
+Turn at the selected spot and flaggers from the Sausalito Rotary Club will take your money and guide you to a spot, as well as point out where to catch the shuttle bus if needed.

 Handicapped Parking is adjacent to the Festival.
-Turn off Bridgeway a) at Liberty Ship Way and bear left at the bottom of the hill, or b) at Harbor Dr. and then make an immediate right onto Liberty Ship Way.
+Turn left off Bridgeway a) at Marinship Way and bear left at the bottom of the hill, or b) at Harbor Dr. and then make an immediate right onto Marinship Way.
 If the sign says “Lot Full” pull up to the volunteers anyway, because handicapped will still be open and they will happily guide you to the right spot.

-Don’t park on the street in the nearby neighborhoods: Residents have passes and if you’re in street parking without a pass your odds of getting an expensive ticket are virtually 100%.
-Besides, it’s not cool to block someone’s driveway, crush what’s left of their lawn or (as has happened to us) have cars damage your shrubbery.
+Don’t park on the street in the nearby neighborhoods: Residential areas are marked with signs, residents have passes and if you’re in street parking without a pass your odds of getting an expensive ticket are virtually 100%.
+Besides, it’s not cool to block someone’s driveway, crush what’s left of their lawn or (as has happened to one of our editors) have cars damage your shrubbery.

 Sausalito Residents and Marinship Workers